-This may include rapid case and contact management, enforcement of measures, and strengthening measures where the outbreak is occurring, etc.
+This may include rapid case and contact management, enforcement of measures, and strengthening measures where the outbreak is occurring, etc. If spread of the virus is not contained, it often results in widespread community transmission.

-Widespread community transmission requires broader scale responses.
 A response would include broad scale public health measures, restrictions to limiting/restricting access to control transmission, as well as testing, and case and contact tracing.